The world is a geological marvel, boasting a plethora of unique rock formations shaped by millions of years of natural processes.

 The impressive 230 feet tall Drangarnir Rocks, famed for its iconic arch, rises straight out of the North Atlantic Ocean.

-The sea stacks are the result of the relentless erosion that has sculpted the rugged coastline of the Faroe Islands, over time this erosion has lead to Dranganir becoming detached from the mainland.
+The sea stacks are the result of the relentless erosion that has sculpted the rugged coastline of the Faroe Islands.
+Over time this erosion has lead to Dranganir becoming detached from the mainland.

 I was fortunate to pass this spectacular sea arch during a trip to the island of Mykines from Sørvágur by boat.
 The sea can be rough around the sea-stacks so you’ll need a sturdy stomach to enjoy them up-close.
 Alternatively, you also have the option to see them a bit further away during a hike on Vágar island.
+I recommend getting the boat to appreciate the sheer scale of this thing.
+Plus, if you go in summer, you will get to see puffins!

 Read more → Travel Guide to the Faroe Islands